-After reviewing historic densities and speaking with affordable housing developers, it was determined that review of realistic capacity based on the County's multifamily development standards and on-site improvement requirements (e.g., setbacks, building height, parking and open space requirements) would be most appropriate to determine approximate density and unit yields.
+After reviewing historic densities and speaking with affordable housing developers, it was determined that review of realistic capacity based on the County's multifamily development standards and on-site improvement requirements (e.g., setbacks, building height, parking and open space requirements)

+would be most appropriate to determine approximate density and unit yields.
 Using a typical site plan design for a multi-story medium sized multifamily project, the imposition of the 25-foot front and rear setback requirement, 40-foot building height requirement, the 2 parking space per unit requirement, and the 75 percent lot coverage requirement, maximum density of 19 dwelling units per acre could be achieved and, in fact, densities of up to 22 dwelling units per acre could be achieved.
 However, the County also requires that multifamily units developed within 100 feet of a single family residential zone not exceed 35 feet or two stories, unless the Planning Commission finds that visual impacts have been adequately mitigated.
 Since a fair number of the County's R-3 and R-4 sites are in the vicinity of single family areas, a closer examination of realistic development capacity was conducted using a maximum building height of two stories.
 Tables 3-4 and 3-5 demonstrate that densities of 15.4 to 18.2 dwelling units per acre may be achieved using a maximum building height of two stories and adhering to the County's applicable development standards.
 It is noted that in both of the case studies, it was not necessary to place buildings at the minimum setback line in order to achieve these densities and that both building coverage and lot coverage are well under the County's maximum requirements.

 Therefore, realistic development capacities are conservatively estimated at 15.2 dwelling units per acre, or 80 percent of total capacity.
 This provides adequate capacity to accommodate roadways, infrastructure/utilities, setbacks, and other requirements.
 Using 80% of total capacity is a conservative estimate since, based on conversations with developers, it is anticipated that actual densities will be closer to the 17 to 19 dwelling unit/acre range.
-In areas where the parcels are in fill parcels and adjacent available infrastructure, the available sites were assumed to develop at 90 percent of capacity.
-Where the parcels would require extension of infrastructure, the sites were anticipated to develop at up 80 percent of allowed densities.
-This anticipates that 20 percent of each parcel may be needed for roadways, infrastructure/utilities, setbacks, and other requirements.

-BLE 3-4: CASE STUD' -Unit Two-Story N

-Lot Size 1.43 acres 62,291 s.f.

-Lot Dimensions Approx. 441 feet x 141 feet

-Project Details Number S.F. per unit Total Square Footage

-1 Bedroom Unit 8 600 - 650 5,000 (2,500 ground)

-2 Bedroom Unit 6 800 - 830 4,860 (4,050 ground)

-3 Bedroom Unit 6 1125 - 1175 6,900 (3,450 ground)

-4 Bedroom Unit 6 1320 - 1350 7,950 (3,975 ground)

-Patios/Balconies/Storage 45 990 (495 ground)

-Parking 52 7,488

-Office/Community Bldg 1,575

-Driveways/Walks 11,000

-Project County Does Project Comply with

-Standards Standards?
+ble 3-4: Case Stud -Unit Two-Story M Lot Size 1.43 acres 62,291 s.f.
+Lot Dimensions Approx. 441 feet x 141 feet Project Details Number S.F. per unit Total Square Footage 1 Bedroom Unit 8 600 - 650 5,000 (2,500 ground) 2 Bedroom Unit 6 800 - 830 4,860 (4,050 ground) 3 Bedroom Unit 6 1125 - 1175 6,900 (3,450 ground) 4 Bedroom Unit 6 1320 - 1350 7,950 (3,975 ground) Patios/Balconies/Storage 45 990 (495 ground) Parking 52 7,488 Office/Community Bldg 1,575 Driveways/Walks 11,000 Project County Standards Does Project Comply with Standards?
 Density 18.2 units/acre 19 units/acre Yes - project is 96% of maximum.
 Building Coverage 15,015 s.f.
-(24%) Up to 50% Yes - project is within maximum

-allowed building coverage

-Lot Coverage 33,503 s.f.
-(54%) Up to 75% Yes - project is within maximum

-allowed lot coverage

-Parking 2 spaces/unit 2 spaces/unit 2 extra parking spaced

-Front and Rear Setbacks 25 feet 25 feet Same

-Side Setbacks 10 feet 8 feet Yes
+(24%) Up to 50% Yes - project is within maximum allowed building coverage Lot Coverage 33,503 s.f.
+(54%) Up to 75% Yes - project is within maximum allowed lot coverage Parking 2 spaces/unit 2 spaces/unit 2 extra parking spaced Front and Rear Setbacks 25 feet 25 feet Same Side Setbacks 10 feet 8 feet Yes